-On advice from the University authorities, no marks are released until after the final meeting of the Examination Board for each course (July for both the MPhil Qual and the MPhil).
+On advice from the University authorities, no marks are released until after the final meeting of the Examination Board for each course (September for the MSc).
 There will be no exceptions to this.

 Details of examiners and rules on communicating with examiners